falbertoli/AE6394_GC/README.md

 # AE6394_GC

-Here’s the **rewritten README.md file** with a clean and professional structure:

----

 # Hydrogen Infrastructure Dashboard

 This project is a **Dash-based web application** designed to visualize and plan hydrogen infrastructure.
 The dashboard provides insights into compliance, land use, and operational impacts, making it a valuable tool for stakeholders involved in hydrogen infrastructure planning.